rage/programming-23/data/part-10/2-access-modifiers.md

 </text-box>

-In the previous section it was briefly mentioned that traits which are defined as private in the base class are not directly accessible in derived classes.
+If a trait is defined as private in the base class, it is not directly accessible in any derived classes, as was briefly mentioned in the previous section.
 Let's take a look at an example.
-In the `Notebook` class the notes are stored in a list, and the list attribute is private:
+In the `Notebook` class below the notes are stored in a list, and the list attribute is private:

 ```python